xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 entropy within an RSA key, i.e. unlike in AES, not all 2<sup>N</sup> possible keys are valid, because not all are semiprime.
 As a result, RSA needs a 15360 bit key to have approximately the same strength as AES-256.
-RSA itself is also completely vulnerable to quantum attacks using Shor's algorithm[^shor-alg] to factor numbers in polynomial time.
+RSA itself is also completely vulnerable to quantum attacks using Shor's algorithm to factor numbers in polynomial time[^shor-alg].
 Unlike with AES, where the key size can be increased, there is no remedy for this type of attack.

 [^shor-alg]: Shor's algorithm https://en.wikipedia.org/wiki/Shor%27s_algorithm